 The Escapist Magazine is home to some of the best Game reviewers on the net, and I'm here to post it all here onto this Group.

-Report this article Steam Update Will Save Users' Games
+Post news Report RSS Steam Update Will Save Users' Games

 Steam users will no longer need to worry about their saved games being wiped away with their hard drives.